parijatb2018/Python/README.md

 # Python
-This ipynb file includes codes for the following games:
+The Python_Coding.ipynb file includes codes for the following games:
 - Tic-Tac-Toe
 - Hangman
 - Cows and Bulls
 - Rock-Paper-Scissors
-and other codes, namely Web Scrapping, and Log parsing.
+and other codes, namely Web Scraping, and Log parsing.

 I have developed an algorithm for the Cows and Bulls game, where the computer can find upto 9 digit number by asking number of cows and